-Partner, Corporate & Funds
+Partner, Corporate & Funds (Melbourne)

 Prior to using Atticus, verification at Hall & Wilcox involved a process familiar to many capital markets and funds lawyers across Australia, Singapore, Hong Kong and the UK.
 It required a lawyer to manually footnote every sentence in the disclosure document, tracking the support for these sentences in a separate index table, and compiling folders of supporting materials.